Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Results

 \paragraph{Part segmentation on 3D scans} We also evaluate part segmentation in Tab.~\ref{tab:part_seg_comparison}, which considers segmentation of only the observed scan geometry, without any geometric completion.
 We intersect each method's part predictions with the original scan geometry to evaluate this part segmentation, in comparison with Bokhovkin et al.~\cite{bokhovkin2021towards}, StructureNet~\cite{mo2019structurenet}, and PointGroup~\cite{jiang2020pointgroup}.
 By jointly optimizing over the parts of an object to fit to its observed scan geometry, our approach improves notably in part segmentation performance.

 \textbf{What is the effect of scene-consistent optimization?} Tab.~\ref{tab:ablations} and Fig.~\ref{fig:comparisons} show the effect of scene-consistent optimization.
-This improves results over \emph{w/o Scene Consistency}, with somewhat stronger effect on categories that more often have repeated instances (e.g., chair, table, bed in offices, classrooms, hotel rooms).
-We see a much more noticeable effect in qualitative effect, with much more consistent part decompositions for similar objects in a scene, even when seen under fairly different partial views.
+This improves results over \emph{w/o Scene Consistency}, with a stronger effect on categories that more often have repeated instances (e.g., chair, table, bed in offices, classrooms, hotel rooms).
 This more holistic optimization enables more consistent reasoning about objects and their parts in a scene.

-\textbf{What is the impact of test-time optimization and projection initialization?} We consider our approach without using a learned projection mapping to the latent part space as initialization for test-time optimization to fit to the observed scan geometry, and also evaluate only the projection mapping without any test-time optimization, shown in Tab.~\ref{tab:ablations}.
+\textbf{What is the impact of test-time optimization and projection initialization?} We consider our approach without using a learned projection mapping to the latent part space as initialization for test-time optimization to fit the observed scan geometry and also evaluate only the projection mapping without test-time optimization, shown in Tab.~\ref{tab:ablations}.
 The initial projection helps significantly to obtain a good initialization for test-time optimization (\emph{w/o Projection Map}), while the projection results provide a good estimate but imprecise fit to the observed scene geometry (\emph{w/o Test-Time Opt}).
-By leveraging both, we can achieve the best representation of the input scan as its part decomposition.

-\textbf{Effect of synthetic pre-training.} We also evaluate the effect of synthetic pre-training of the part segmentation and projection mappings to the part and shape latent spaces in Tab.~\ref{tab:ablations} (\emph{w/o Synthetic Pretrain}).
-Here, the additional quantity and diversity of data helps to avoid overfitting to more limited real data.
+\textbf{What is the effect of segmentation and full-shape constraints?} The effects of full-shape constraints (\emph{w/o Full-shape Constr.}) and dense segmentation (\emph{w/o Segmentation}) are evaluated in Tab.~\ref{tab:ablations}.
+The full-shape constraint helps to maintain the global shape consistency of the optimized parts during TTO.
+Dense segmentation guides the TTO optimization constraints (e.g., avoids fitting to clutter; prevents self-intersections between optimized reconstructed parts).